NickGrunert/master-thesis/modules/03_truth_compare.typ

     #figure(
       image("../figures/truth_compare/final_results/combined_all_data.png"),
+      caption: [
-      caption: [Graph of all normalized data points merged.], )<fig:truth_compare:final_all>
+        Graph of the merged, normalized data points
+      ],
+    )<fig:truth_compare:final_all>

     Given that all individual sets have undergone normalization, @fig:truth_compare:final_all shows them after they have been combined into a single, comprehensive dataset for the calculation of metrics.